Dream of the Red Chamber: More than a boring Chinese novel

 1. Public Baochai

-Money/status are my "Confucian duties."
+Money/status are "Confucian duties."
 I treat them the way Baochai treats the Jia clan finances: calculate moves, build alliances, protect the balance sheet.

 Practically, it means putting in fixed hours on high‑leverage work, shipping things that compound, talking to people who can move me up, stacking skills that can make money.